Estimating the Number of Components in Finite Mixture Models via Variational Approximation: Proofs of Main Results

-\textbf{Step 3:} Now we derive an upper bound of the ELBO in \eqref{reform of L}.
-We first tackle the $\log \widehat C_Q$ term, recall that $\widehat C_Q$ is the normalization constant for the optimal distribution $\widehat q_{S^n}(s^n)$ in \eqref{VBsn}.
+\textbf{Step 3:} Now we derive an upper bound of the ELBO.
+We first tackle the $\log \widehat C_Q$ term, which is the normalization constant for the optimal distribution $\widehat q_{S^n}(s^n)$ in \eqref{VBsn}.
 Note that $\log w_k$ is concave with respect to $w_k$.
-For $\log g(x;\eta_k)$, the second order derivative with respect to $\eta_K$ is the negative fisher information matrix for the mixture component
+For $\log g(x;\eta_k)$, the second order derivative with respect to $\eta_k$ is the negative fisher information matrix for the mixture component

 which is negative definite according to Assumption A1.
 Therefore, $\log g(x;\eta)$ is concave with respect to $\eta_k$.
 By applying Jensen's inequality, we can then obtain